3.14 Provisions and contingent liability Provision

 (b) Credit risk

 Credit risk is the risk that counterparty will not meet its contractual obligations under a financial instrument or customer contract, leading to a financial loss.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) and loans receivables, investments and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables and unbilled revenue) and loans receivables, investments and other financial assets.

 With respect to trade receivables/unbilled revenue, the Company has framed the policies to review the receivables on periodic basis and to take necessary mitigations, wherever required.
 The Company follows 'simplified approach' for recognition of provision for ECL on trade receivables.
 The application of simplified approach does not require the Company to track changes in credit risk.
 Rather, it recognizes provision for ECL based on lifetime ECLs at each reporting date, right from its initial recognition.

-Credit risk from balances with the banks and financial institutions and current investments are managed by the Company's treasury team based on the Company's policy.
-Investment of surplus fund is made only with approved counterparties.
+ii.
+Credit risk from balances with the banks and financial institutions are managed by the Company's treasury department in accordance with the Company's policy.
+Investment of surplus fund is made only with approved counterparties within credit limits assigned to each counterparty.

 Counterparty credit limits are reviewed by the Company periodically and the limits are set to minimise the concentration of risks and therefore mitigate financial loss through counterparty's potential failure to make payments.